 We searched Amazon under all departments as that often highlights more.
 We purchased A3 and A4 (it is quite possible you will need a larger size for college) in a matching soft style.
 You can sometimes purchase the same case cheaper from a different seller.
 But you might pay more for shipping.
 So check that out too, it often is wise to buy from the same place/seller.
 As the shipping might be cheaper and at least you know they’ll arrive together.
 Some are stored by Amazon so they ship for free anyway if over a certain amount currently £20.00 or free if you are a Prime subscriber.

 Search Amazon for the right Artist Portfolio for you.

 Good quality, inexpensive line maker drawing pens.
-Perfect for outlining, detail and even for using when drawing a template, you should be able to see the penned outline with a sheet of paper placed on top, unless the paper is really thick.
+Perfect for outlining, detail and even for using when drawing a template, you should be able to see the penned outline with a sheet of paper placed on top unless the paper is really thick.
 Worthwhile adding to your Artist DIY box.
 This pack of six Derwent Graphik Line Maker Drawing Pens.
-Use the Amazon button, to check current price is £7.97
+Available via Amazon

-Derwent A4 Portrait Sketch Pad 30 sheets of 165gsm paper Spiral bound top also available in A5 and A3 good quality great for colouring pencils, and inexpensive via Amazon check the Amazon button for current prices or similar products.
-Currently £4.34 Don’t forget if your order is over £20 normally UK shipping is free unless stated otherwise.
+Derwent A4 Portrait Sketch Pad 30 sheets of 165gsm paper.
+Spiral bound top also available in A5 and A3 good quality great for colouring pencils, and inexpensive via Amazon check for current prices or similar products.
+Don’t forget if your order is over £20 normally UK shipping is free unless stated otherwise.